Double reds debutants

 2007 - Scott Carson won his first senior cap, with Peter Crouch bagging the only goal of England’s friendly against future red Alex Manninger in Austria.
 Steven Gerrard, future red Joe Cole and ex-red Michael Owen all also played.
 Future red James Milner converted a penalty past Nikolay Mihaylov for England Under-21’s on the same day.

-2003 – Future red Glen Johnson made his senior international bow with David James winning his final cap as a West Ham United player, and his 21st in total, in England’s 3-2 friendly defeat by Denmark at Old Trafford.
-Joe Cole bagged his first international goal as a Chelsea player, with Emile Heskey and Danny Murphy both also featuring, while Jerzy Dudek also played in a friendly that day.
+2003 – Future red Glen Johnson made his senior international bow as Danny Murphy won his ninth and last cap, with David James winning his final cap as a West Ham United player, and his 21st in total, in England’s 3-2 friendly defeat by Denmark at Old Trafford.
+Joe Cole bagged his first international goal as a Chelsea player, with Emile Heskey also featuring, while Jerzy Dudek also played in a friendly that day.

 2002 – Future red Jermaine Pennant made his debut for England Under-18’s in their 3-2 friendly defeat of Belgium in Bradford.